core-wg/resource-directory/draft-ietf-core-resource-directory.md

 registration time, and is used by the Resource Directory to resolve relative references inside the registration into absolute URIs.

+Directory Resource
+:  A resource in the Resource Directory (RD) containing registration resources.

+Group Resource
+:  A resource in the RD containing registration repources of the Endpoints that form a group.

+Registration Resource
+:  A resource in the RD that contains information about an Endpoint and its links.

 Commissioning Tool
 : Commissioning Tool (CT) is a device that assists during the installation of the network by assigning values to parameters, naming endpoints and groups, or adapting